-Classics at SFSU is one of two universities in the state of California to offer a teaching credential subject matter certification in Latin.
+Classics at SF State is one of two universities in the state of California to offer a teaching credential subject matter certification in Latin.

 Students could only study advanced ancient Greek and Latin by special arrangement.
 The development of a formal major and minor in Classics allowed students to concentrate in Greek and/or Latin languages and literature or in Classical Archaeology.